Tommee Tippee Sustainability Review

 ISCC PLUS – Certified Material Traceability

-Better Cotton – Responsible Cotton Sourcing
+Better Cotton – Responsible Sourcing Programme

 * Disclaimer: We use publicly available information, licensed data, information generated by artificial intelligence tools and information obtained directly from brands in order to determine our Sustainability Ratings.
 We recognise that you will be consulting various sources in order to do your due diligence and/or to inform your buying decisions, which may include considering our Sustainability Ratings.
 Please note that our Sustainability Ratings are for general information only and you must not use any part of the content on our site (including the Sustainability Ratings) for commercial or business purposes without first obtaining a licence to do so from us or our licensors.
 The Sustainability Ratings are not intended to amount to advice on which you should rely.
 Although we make reasonable efforts to update the information on our site, we make no representations, warranties or guarantees that the content on our site or the Sustainability Ratings are accurate, complete or up to date.
 We therefore disclaim all liability and responsibility arising from any reliance placed on such content by any visitor to our site, or by anyone who may be informed of any of its contents.
 Please refer to our Terms of Service or contact us at if you have any questions.